-Keeping chickens is a whole lot of fun, but if you’ve ever kept farm animals, you know it can be hard to travel and leave them behind—not because you’d miss them (though we all do!), but because they have unique needs that not everyone understands.
+Keeping chickens is a whole lot of fun, but if you’ve ever kept farm animals, you know it can be hard to travel and leave them behind—not because you’d miss them (though we all do), but because they have unique needs that not everyone understands.
 Urban farm and homestead commitments, like any other farm, require knowledgeable, daily attention.

 But when it comes to keeping backyard chickens, I’m a firm believer that you can have your eggs and eat them, too.
 Our choices to be closer to our food system don’t have to keep us tethered to that food system year-round.
 Chicken keepers should have the flexibility to travel for work, to go on vacation and visit family, even if that pulls you away from the coop.

-Why Do I Need A Chicken Sitter?
+Why Do I Need a Chicken Sitter?

-Depending on your flock’s housing, feeding and watering system, you may be able to load them up on the essentials and know they will be OK for a night or two.
+Depending on your flock’s housing, feeding and watering system, you might be able to load them up on the essentials and know they will be OK for a night or two.
 However, I caution chicken owners if they choose this option: Even if your travel plans call for a very short stint away from home, it’s still best to enlist a neighbor or nearby friend to check on your flock once or twice per day, to collect eggs, and to lock the coop door at dusk.
-(If your coop and run are predator-proof and secure, and locking the coop isn’t a daily chore, even better!).
-For some short-term chicken sitters, the gift of the eggs they collect while you are away may be compensation enough for their troubles.
+(If your coop and run are predator-proof and secure, and locking the coop isn’t a daily chore, even better).
+For some short-term chicken sitters, the gift of the eggs they collect while you are away might be compensation enough for their troubles.

 Longer travel plans will call for more comprehensive chicken-sitting services.
 In this case, you will want to find an experienced chicken-sitter or give some hands-on training to a chicken-loving friend, relative or neighbor.

-What Should I Look For In A Chicken Sitter?
+What Should I Look For in a Chicken Sitter?

 The ideal chicken sitter is one who knows poultry well.
 Many people are familiar with typical pets, such as cats and dogs, and can easily read the needs of a furry companion.
 Even feeding a hamster, gerbil, ferret, indoor or caged pet birds can be fairly straightforward for a seasoned pet sitter who knows and loves animals.
-Although we may consider our beloved hens our pets, they fit firmly into the category of livestock when it comes to their care.
+Although we might consider our beloved hens our pets, they fit firmly into the category of livestock when it comes to their care.

 The primary difference between a flock of chickens and their furry, housebound counterparts is their portability—or lack thereof.
-Dogs and cats are often moved and boarded easily for a length of time at an established kennel or in someone’s home; equally simply, pet sitters may transport small rodent or birdcages easily.
+Dogs and cats are often moved and boarded easily for a length of time at an established kennel or in someone’s home; equally simply, pet sitters might transport small rodent or birdcages easily.
 Chickens, on the other hand, must remain in their home coop and enclosure while you’re away.

 To understand what is needed in a pet sitter, let’s look at the daily care of a flock of chickens: On a daily basis, a flock requires fresh food and water, as well as daily egg-collecting, and to have their coop door opened in the morning and closed at night.
-Daily checks for security breeches by predators is also a must and, in most cases, takes someone rather knowledgeable in your area’s local predators to see, such as digging marks, scratches and bent wires, all of which may be quite small, subtle or easily missed.
+Daily checks for security breeches by predators is also a must and, in most cases, takes someone rather knowledgeable in your area’s local predators to see, such as digging marks, scratches and bent wires, all of which might be quite small, subtle or easily missed.
 Finally, a quick visual inspection of each bird should be conducted to assess health or injury.
 Remember, chickens hide illness or injury very well.
-A sick or maimed bird may not show symptoms of an ailment one day and appear to suddenly suffer overnight.
-With experience under your belt, you may do this visual check without thinking much about it, but a novice chicken sitter won’t know what to look for other than the obvious.
+A sick or maimed bird might not show symptoms of an ailment one day and appear to suddenly suffer overnight.
+With experience under your belt, you might do this visual check without thinking much about it, but a novice chicken sitter won’t know what to look for other than the obvious.

 Can I Train a Chicken Sitter?